 Meaningful two-way communication is provided to parents in a timely and regular basis at both the site level and district level, as outlined in district procedures 9060 and 9062.

-Parents are notified and provided a variety of opportunities to be involved in their student’s education as indicated in each school’s Single Plan for Student Achievement and the site Parent Involvement Policy.
+Parents are notified and provided a variety of opportunities to be involved in their student’s education as indicated in each school’s School Plan for Student Achievement and the site Parent Involvement Policy.
 All Title I schools will receive an allocation for parent involvement activities.

 Schools conduct an annual survey to identify topics of interest to parents in order to plan family engagement activities that support and are aligned to the goals in the SPSA.